 You don't have to break the bank to eat well at restaurants in Santa Monica.
 The mid-priced restaurants in Santa Monica all leave you just as satisfied as the high-end variety.

 Much like their higher-priced counterparts, these Santa Monica restaurants focus on organic, locally sourced foods and healthier fare.

 Just off the beaten path - and sometimes on it - you'll find these culinary gems.

 Some the dozen restaurants below are near the beach, others are on Main Street, and still others in the bustling Santa Monica Promenade.
 Good food and stellar views - You can't go wrong with this pairing!

 This casual, inside-outside restaurant on Ocean Avenue features Locavore Mexican fare served with Pacific Ocean views and a beachy vibe.

 Stand outs include the signature lobster truffle tacos, a tasty variety of ceviches and salsas to choose from, and the homemade tortillas and chips.
 1515 Ocean Avenue, Santa Monica; (310) 458-7985.

 Along with serving up the best spicy tuna on crispy rice in town, Ma'Kai is one of the restaurants in Santa Monica that also serves up breathtaking views of the sun setting over Malibu and the Santa Monica Pier.

-The Albright on the Santa Monica Pier is a relaxed yet sophisticated neighborhood restaurant popular with locals and visitors alike.
-The menu reflects a commitment to fresh, locally-soured ingredients: the day's catch, farmer's market produce; and an extensive craft beer and California wines list.
-258 Santa Monica Pier; (310) 394-9683
+The Albright on the Santa Monica Pier is a rustic-chic re-do of a veteran fish house with local fare, craft beer and communal tables.
+The menu reflects a commitment to fresh, locally-soured ingredients: the day's catch, fresh farmer's market produce; and an extensive craft beer and California wines list.
+258 Santa Monica Pier; (310) 394-9683.